 agronomic and/or environmental value.

 RESULTS FROM PRIOR NSF SUPPORT (Dennis has not touched this) This proposal leverages on the accomplishments of the previous parent NSF grant, “Conceptual Data Integration for the Virtual Plant” (DBI-0445666).
 The VirtualPlant software platform (www.virtualplant.org) {Katari, 2010 #29} integrates genome-wide data concerning the known and predicted relationships among genes, proteins and molecules, as well as genome-scale experimental measurements.
 VirtualPlant also provides tools that render multivariate information into integrated visual displays (e.g. networks) to highlight biological implications.
 We have demonstrated the use of tools embodied in the VirtualPlant system to generate hypotheses that were subsequently experimentally validated {Gifford, 2008 #33;Thum, 2008 #35;Nero, 2009 #36;Wang, 2004 #37;Gutierrez, 2007 #38;Gutierrez, 2007 #39}.

-The VirtualPlant grant had four goals: integration, visualization, synthesis, and prediction which we have accomplished, as outlined below.
+Our NSF-ABI VirtualPlant grant had four goals: integration, visualization, synthesis, and prediction which we have accomplished, as outlined below.

 Aim 1.
 Integration: The Arabidopsis Multinetwork: A systems biology tool for hypothesis generation.
 Our VirtualPlant project included assembling the first multinetwork for Arabidopsis, a first step towards a molecular wiring diagram of the plant cell {Katari, 2010 #29;Gutierrez, 2007 #39}.
 The Arabidopsis multinetwork in VirtualPlant has 16,562 nodes (of which 13,960 are genes) and 97,423 interactions (Fig. 1B, Table I).
 The multinetwork enables researchers to interpret transcriptome data in the context of all known sources of interaction including protein, DNA, RNA, etc. In one example, a query against the Arabidopsis multinetwork with 834 nitrogen-regulated genes resulted in a sub-network of 369 genes connected by one (or more) “expression correlation edges” {Gutierrez, 2008 #34}.
 At the top of the resulting list of network TF “hubs” (with 47 connections to targets in the N-regulatory network) was the central clock control gene CCA1, a Myb family transcription factor (TF) {Gutierrez, 2008 #34}.
 Exploration of the network “neighborhood” surrounding this CCA1 TF hub revealed connections to target genes in N-assimilation (Fig. 1C).
 Using Arabidopsis lines that over-express 35S::CCA1 and by Chromatin-IP {Gutierrez, 2008 #34}, we showed, using phase response curves, that distinct N-metabolites can advance or delay the circadian phase of CCA1 expression.
 Thus, we derived and validated the novel hypothesis that nitrogen-regulation of CCA1 mRNA expression sets the circadian clock.
 Other examples of networks derived and validated using the VirtualPlant multinetwork are reported in {Gifford, 2008 #33;Thum, 2008 #35;Nero, 2009 #36}.
 A complementary tool is GeneMania {Warde-Farley, 2010 #2}, which generates a hypothesis for gene function based on interactions with other genes and their attributes.
 For a recent review of various plant multinetwork approaches, see {Moreno-Risueno, 2009 #40}.